Maaxa Vegetable Stir Fry

 Pro Tips

-• 💡Tip 3: Add a splash of lemon juice at the end for extra zest and vitamin C.
+• 💡Tip 2: Add a squeeze of lemon before serving for extra freshness and vitamin C.

 Storage & Serving

-Store leftover stir fry in an airtight container in the refrigerator for up to 2 days.
-Reheat on a tawa or kadhai for best texture.
-Avoid freezing, as it may affect the crunchiness of vegetables.
+Store leftovers in an airtight container in the refrigerator for up to 2 days.
+Reheat on a tawa or in a microwave before serving.
+Avoid freezing as vegetables may lose texture.

 Best served: Breakfast or Lunch